CapsAdmin/goluwa/README.md

 # About

-Goluwa is a game engine, a framework and a collection of experiments written in [LuaJIT](http://luajit.org/) leveraging FFI.
+Goluwa is a game engine, framework, a collection of utilities and experiments written in [LuaJIT](http://luajit.org/) leveraging FFI.

 ![ScreenShot](https://gitlab.com/CapsAdmin/goluwa-assets/raw/master/extras/screenshots/goluwa.png)